• Skip to primary navigation

 To decide whether to approve the proposed sale, the bankruptcy court will hold a hearing.
 At the hearing, other interested buyers may make a competing bid (complying with the bidding rules that the court establishes).
 This process ensures the bankruptcy estate receives the highest and best price for the assets being sold.
 The court can approve a sale of assets under Code section 363 “free and clear” of all liens and liabilities (other than those liabilities that the buyer expressly agrees to assume, tax liens that run with the land, and any other liens that the court specifies).

 Depending on how the sale is structured, a sale can enable the debtor to sell assets as a package, that is, the buyer cannot cherry-pick select assets.
-In other cases, the buyer can buy assets and contracts in ways not possible outside of a bankruptcy context.
+In other cases, the buyer can buy assets and contracts in ways not possible outside a bankruptcy context.
 For example, contracts assumed by a buyer will usually be cleared of any provisions that impede the assumption of the contract, and State laws covering such matters as shareholder approval requirements and bulk transfers generally do not apply to a Section 363 sale.

 Timing